 The iPad’s software keyboard doesn’t include cursor keys, so moving the text insertion point when you’re typing can be a challenge.
 You can prod at the screen to try to move it where you want.
 But fingers aren’t precision pointing devices and the chances of getting it right every time are slim.
-That’s why Apple included a trackpad mode on the stock keyboard.
+It’s why the multitasking and text editing gestures are so good.
+That’s also why Apple included a trackpad mode on the stock keyboard.

 There are two ways to use it.
 Either hold down two fingers anywhere on the keyboard or, if you’re running at least iOS 12, hold down one finger on the space bar.

 Whichever method you use, the letters on the keys will fade away to show that the whole keyboard is now a trackpad.
 Slide your finger or fingers and the cursor will zip around the screen to follow.
 Once you’ve got it where you want it, lift your finger and the keyboard will go back to normal.

 Getting the timing right on some of these gestures can take a few tries, but it’s well worth the effort.
 When you get used to them, you’ll find you only ever need to touch your Home button for TouchID.
 For everything else, keeping your fingers on the screen is faster.